 Fleas

 Siphonaptera, or fleas, are the only order of Insecta discussed in this chapter, though many more insect vectors of disease exist.
-Fleas are small, wingless and bilaterally compressed insects that often parasitize small animals and birds (as opposed to the compression of mites and ticks from their back and under sides).
-They are most commonly associated with their ability to jump long distances rapidly.
+Fleas are small, wingless and laterally compressed insects that often parasitize small animals and birds.
+The bilateral compression of fleas means that they are taller than they are wide, as opposed to the dorso-ventral compression of mites and ticks that causes them to be wider than they are tall.
+The compression of these arthropods are an adaptation for them to move easily amongst the hairs of the host, as well as be more difficult for the host to remove.
+Fleas are most commonly associated with their ability to jump long distances rapidly.
 Ctenocephalides felis, more commonly known as the cat flea, is a member of the family Pulicidae and the only flea vector of SFG Rickettsia.
 It is responsible for the transmission of Cat flea rickettsiosis, a minor SFG human disease.
 C. felis is also the most important flea pest of humans and many domestic animals.
 It feeds on a wide host range, and is commonly present on domestic animals such as cats and dogs.

-Fig 2.
+Figure 3.
 Taxonomy of arthropods discussed in chapter down to order level.

 The Function of Arthropods as Vectors of SFG Rickettsia